izivkov/CasioGShockSmartSync/README.md

 style="margin: 10px;" />

 The local time can be set from the main screen by pressing the `Send to Watch` button next to the current time display.
 The app uses your current location to get the local lime.
-You can then set the watch time accordingly, without having to chage your `World Time` selection on the watch.
+You can then set the watch time accordingly, without having to change your `World Time` selection on the watch.

 This screen also shows your `Home Time` location and battery level.